Health and Injury

 Once a Character reaches 0 hit points they are considered unconscious, Unstable/Dying.

-This special status implies that the Character is about to die.
-Every round the Character takes 1d4 of Constitution damage.
+- This special status implies that the Character is about to die.
+Every round, the Character takes 1d4 of Constitution damage.
 Any successful attacks on the Character force an additional 1d4 of Constitution damage.
 Once a Character's Constitution reaches 0, they die.
-To read up more on what Agility Damage, please go here.
-To learn about healing ability go to the section below: Ability Healing
+To read up more on what Agility Damage is, please go here.
+To learn about healing ability, go to the section below: Ability Healing

-With a Medical Kit, another Character will need to assist the dying Character by attempting to stabilize them.
-This requires a Treat Injury Skill check of DC 20 and a Full Round Action.
+- With a Medical Kit, another Character will need to assist the dying Character by attempting to stabilize them.
+This requires a Treat Injury Skill check of DC 20 and a Standard Action.
 For more information on this review the Stabilize Dying Character action in the Treat Injury skill.
 Stabilizing does not restore any Constitution damage received by the Unstable/Dying condition.

 Death

-1. Rejuvenate the body.
-(Usually, this requires that the majority of the body is still intact)
+- Rejuvenate the body.
+(Usually, this requires that the majority of the body be still intact)

-1. This can be done using advanced biology and chemistry taking what is left of the original body and reviving it to a new condition.
+- This can be done using advanced biology and chemistry, taking what is left of the original body and reviving it to a new condition.

-2. Replace the bad damage parts with new ones.
+- Replace the damaged parts with new ones.
 Usually, this means being part machine, a cyborg.
 However, this could also mean taking other biological samples from different 'donors.'

-2. Using advance technology download the mind and its thought patterns/memories into a computer that can then be uploaded to another body.
+- Using advanced technology, download the mind and its thought patterns/memories into a computer that can then be uploaded to another body.

-3. Lastly any other Sci-Fy sounding way that the GM (and group) are ok with excepting.
+- Lastly, any other Sci-Fi sounding way that the GM (and group) is ok with accepting.

-Each of these has their advantages and disadvantages.
-The GM should create uniq negatives for different circumstances.
-The cost should also be high and probably require removal of 1 or more credit points.
+Each of these has its advantages and disadvantages.
+The GM should create unique negatives for different circumstances.
+The cost should also be high and probably require the removal of 1 or more credit points.

-• The Character Permanently looses some Hit Points or there Hit Die is reduced to a lower value from then on.
+- The Character Permanently loses some Hit Points, or their Hit Die is reduced to a lower value from then on.

-• The Character's body is now 'owned' or is now the property of some corporation or institution.
-This is could be in the form of getting a new lease on life for free, but now the Character must do something in return and cannot be totally free until done.
+- The Character's body is now 'owned' or is now the property of some corporation or institution.
+This could be in the form of getting a new lease on life for free, but now the Character must do something in return and cannot be totally free until it is done.

 Healing